CMU-MultiComp-Lab/mmml-course/_pages/logistics.md

 - **Course project assignments**:
   - The goal of the course project is to experiment with state-of-the-art multimodal algorithms and computational models.

   - Students should create teams between 3 to 5 students preferably (special approval will be required for larger teams; no smaller teams will be allowed).
 The size and depth of the project should be adjusted to reflect the size of the team.

   - Each team is required to create a code repository (github) for their project.
 All project members should be included in this project and should actively use it.
 It is important that all team members participate equally to the project.
 The first project assignment and follow-up reports (midterm and final reports) will need to outline the tasks of each student.
 If any team member has concern in the participation level of other members, they should contact the instructor and/or TA as promptly as possible.

   - Students have flexibility in the selection of their project topic.
-The project should be directly aligned with the course content and include at the minimum two modalities.
+The project should be directly aligned with the course content and include at the minimum two modalities, preferably language and vision.
 At the beginning of the semester, the instructor will propose a set of research problems and datasets which can be used for the course projects.

   - Pre-proposal: We ask students to prepare a pre-proposal early in the semester to them establish their research topic for the course project.
 The pre-proposal will also help with team formation, in the rare eventuality when students are still looking for teammates.

   - First project assignment: The first project assignment consists of a written report and an oral presentation (which will be performed remotely, with pre-recorded videos).
 This assignment has two main goals: describe in more details the plan for the course project (aka., “proposal”) and perform some unimodal analyses on the multimodal dataset and problem.
 Feedback will be given by instructors as well as other students from the course.

   - Midterm project assignment: The midterm project assignment is designed to implement multimodal baseline models and perform some error analysis on these results.
 This assignment also has two components: written report and oral presentation.
 By the submission time for the midterm assignment, students should have already implemented some of the state-of-the-art baseline models for their selected multimodal task and dataset.

   - Final project assignment: Using the same dataset and task selected for the midterm report, the final project assignment is designed to explore new research ideas.
 This assignment is not graded based on the quality of the results, but instead on the